Sunday, September 3, 2017

 Brother: Huh?

 Coach: Think about it.
-Parroting in and of itself is not a invaluable activity.
+Parroting in and of itself is an invaluable service to the Lodge.

 Brother: What!?